digitalfabrik/lunes-cms/README.md

         "created_by": Integer           // Creator group id, null if created by admin "total_training_sets": Integer  // # of training sets "total_discipline_children": Integer // # of child disciplines
-    },
+        "nested_training_sets": List[Integer] // training set ids of discipline and its child elements },
     [...]   // repeats for available disciplines
 ]